 I specifically recommend cherry and applewood.
-Both are ideal for the taste along with flavor in the smoked chicken.
+Both are ideal for the taste along with the flavor of the smoked chicken.

-But are you fond of much stronger flavor?
+But are you fond of much stronger flavors?
 Then choose to use hickory.
 Otherwise, look for oak and mesquite to get the same intensive smoke flavor.

 At last, I hope you have got the answer to all questions hitting on your mind.
 Achieving a successful crispy chicken requires patience and the need to follow the tricks carefully.

 And next, it will be easier each time.
 We give you all the secrets about how to get crispy skin on smoked chicken.
 So now it’s up to you to make the proper use of them.
 We never know which tricks can do magic for us.